XSCE/xsce/roles/xsce-admin/files/console/help/Config.rst

 Both hostname and domain name can be changed, but you would normally only do this to fit into a larger networking environment.

+**Warning:** If you change the Host Name or Domain Name, you will need to refresh the browser after clicking Install Configured Options.

 The most important parameter is the **Role of the Server** in your network.
 The server can play one of three roles

 ### Gateway